tynopet/homework/homework-4/unit4.md

 4.2
   1. You don't seem very happy today.
   2. What are you doing?
 Be quiet!
 I'm thinking.
-  3. Who this umbrella belongs to?
+  3. Who does this umbrella belong to?
 I have no idea.
   4. The dinner smells good.
   5. Excuse me.
-Anybody is sitting there?
+Is anybody sitting there?
 No, it's free.
   6. These gloves don't fit me.
 They're too small.

 4.3